pbernet/akka_streams_tutorial/README.md

 workflow, using the `title` attribute as identifier from the SSE entity to fetch the `extract` from the Wikipedia API, eg for [Douglas Adams](https://en.wikipedia.org/w/api.php?format=json&action=query&prop=extracts&exlimit=max&explaintext&exintro&titles=Douglas_Adams).
-Text processing on this content using [opennlp](https://opennlp.apache.org/docs/2.3.3/manual/opennlp.html) yields `personsFound`, which are added to the `wikipediaedits` Elasticsearch index.
+Local NER processing on this content using [opennlp](https://opennlp.apache.org/docs/2.3.3/manual/opennlp.html) yields `personsFound`, which are then added to the `wikipediaedits` Elasticsearch/Opensearch index.

+Also, remote NER processing using `GPT_4_O_MINI` yields `personsFoundRemote`.

-The index is queried periodically and the content may also be viewed with a Browser, eg
+All persons found can be viewed with a Browser, eg `http://localhost:{mappedPort}/wikipediaedits/_search?q=personsFound:*`

-`http://localhost:{mappedPort}/wikipediaedits/_search?q=personsFound:*`
+The content is also written as embeddings using [LangChain4j](https://docs.langchain4j.dev) to a local `InMemoryEmbeddingStore` to be able to RAG chat with them via a local AI Assistant `http://localhost:8080/assistant`

 ## Movie subtitle translation via LLMs ##